section-engineering-education/engineering-education/content/articles/multi-label-classification-with-scikit-multilearn/index.md

 Multi-label classification allows us to classify data sets with more than one target variable.
 In multi-label classification, we have several labels that are the outputs for a given prediction.
-When making predictions a given input may belong to more than one label.
+When making predictions, a given input may belong to more than one label.

-For example, when predicting a given movie category it may belong to horror, romance, adventure, action, or at the same time.
+For example, when predicting a given movie category, it may belong to horror, romance, adventure, action, or simultaneously.
 In this example, we have multi-labels that can be assigned to a given movie.
 In multi-class classification, an input belongs to only a single label.
 For example, when predicting if a given image belongs to a cat or a dog, the output can be either a cat or dog but not both at the same time.

-In this tutorial we will be dealing with multi-label text classification, we will build a model that classifies a given text input into different categories.
+In this tutorial, we will be dealing with multi-label text classification, and we will build a model that classifies a given text input into different categories.
 Our text input can belong to multiple categories or labels at the same time.

 We will use scikit-multi learn in building our model.
 Scikit-multi learn is a python library built on top of scikit-learn and is best suited for multi-label classification.